elijah-atkins/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document object model
 2. What is an event?
+    something that happens inside the dom i.e. mouse click or keypress
 3. What is an event listener?
+    something that reacts to a particular event

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to apply foreach to every item in NodeList
 5. What is a component?
+    a function that holds the code for an html element
 ### Git Set up

 * [x] Fork the project into your GitHub user account